lucasDsilva15/store-project/README.md

 ##Future Updates

--Categorizing the different products and adding said products to the options on the nav bar.
+Categorizing the different products and adding said products to the options on the nav bar.
--Login function that will store user logins in a database and provide discounted prices for members.
+Login function that will store user logins in a database and provide discounted prices for members.
--A recently viewed items page that will store the users recently viewed items when viewing a particular product.
+A recently viewed items page that will store the users recently viewed items when viewing a particular product.

 ## Contributing
 Pull requests are welcome.
 Please feel free to use this code anyway you would like.